image

 Yes.
 And maybe I'll just add that, I think, Greg, we've -- we're looking to try to get to an incentive compensation for this year that is around the same as we were last year.
 Although the actual way we accrue that by quarter sometimes varies a little bit.
 And I think we did accrue more this quarter than we did the same quarter last year.

 We're still looking to get to around the same bonus pool.
 I mean ideally, we'd like to even have it be slightly better, but we're looking to get to around the same bonus pool as we had last year.
-We also have some headwinds from stock compensation as we get charges for that as the stock price goes up. .
+We also have some headwinds from stock compensation as we get charges for that as the stock price goes up..

-Charles Peters
+Greg Peters

 Got it.
 Just my final -- I know you threw in a comment around TRANZACT and you're in the annual enrollment period for that business right now.